Chorizo Dip

 Step eight

 Open the can of diced tomatoes and add the whole thing (including the liquid) to the shallots.
-Also add as much of the small can of drained green chiles as you like.
+Add as much of the small can of drained green chiles as you like.
 (E)

 Step nine

-Slice the Velveeta® in thick slices and add it along with the Mexican cheese and cream cheese on top of the tomatoes.
+Slice the Velveeta® into thick slices and add it along with the Mexican cheese and cream cheese on top of the tomatoes.
 (F)

 Step ten